telerik/blazor-docs/components/dropdownlist/appearance.md

 # Appearance Settings

-You can control the appearance of the DropDownList button by setting the following attribute:
+You can control the appearance of the DropDownList by setting the following attribute:

 * [Size](#size)
 * [Rounded](#rounded)